 (2) Without limiting paragraph (1) where a receiver fails to attend for the passing of any account of his, or fails to file any account or fails to pay into court on the date fixed by the Court any sum shown by his account as due from him, the Court may disallow any remuneration claimed by the receiver in any subsequent account, and may where he has failed to pay any such sum into court charge him with interest at the prescribed rate on that sum while in his possession as receiver.

-(3) In this Rule, “prescribed rate” means the rate of interest fixed from time to time under section 142 of the Act in relation to judgment debts.
+(3) In this Rule, “prescribed rate” means the rate of interest prescribed from time to time for the purposes of the Civil Judgments Enforcement Act 2004 section 8.

 [Rule 7 amended in Gazette 2 Jul 1982 p.
-2316.]
+2316; 21 Feb 2007 p.
+553.]

 8. Books to be deposited